-Another driver behind the amplification effect that we document can be persistent differences in access to external finance by cash-rich and cash-poor firms during the crisis and recovery period.
+Corporate cash buffers when the shock hits can mitigate these effects.
 Larger cash balances protect a firm's net worth and, all else equal, make it less risky for banks to continue to lend.
-Hence, cash-rich firms more likely maintain access to credit on affordable terms during the crisis and can use these funds to finance investment.
-Furthermore, they also more likely find it easier to roll over their debt, thus freeing up cash flow that can be used for investment instead of repayments.
-As discussed above, cash-rich SMEs could invest and as a results generate higher cash flow and profits compared to their cash-poor rivals.
-To the extent that banks take firms' recent earnings history into account when extending loans (Ivashina, Laeven and Moreno, 2020; Lian and Ma, 2021) this would make it easier for cash-rich firms to borrow.
-The gradual easing of credit conditions during the recovery period may not have benefited initially cash-poor firms if banks, which emerged from the crisis with weaker balance sheets and faced tighter regulation, were averse to lending to these firms due to their lower earnings and higher risk profile, making it harder for cash-poor firms to break the negative feedback loop and to catch up with cash-rich firms.
+Hence, cash-rich SMEs more likely maintain access to credit on affordable terms during a crisis and can use these funds to finance investment.
+Furthermore, it is more likely that they can roll over their debt, thus freeing up cash flow that can be used for investment instead of repayments.
+By contrast, cash-poor SMEs more likely face binding borrowing constraints and may have to reduce their stock of fixed assets.
+These differences in borrowing constraints faced during the crisis can propagate when the recovery sets in.
+First, as cash-rich SMEs grow their stock of tangible assets which can be pledged as collateral (see Section 4.5) their borrowing constraints likely ease over time.28 Initial cash-poor firms, whose stock of tangible assets declines, likely see their collateral constraints tighten further as time passes.
+Second, the ability to invest allows cash-rich SMEs to generate higher cash flow and profits compared to their cash-poor rivals (see Section 5.1).
+To the extent that banks take firms' recent earnings histories into account when extending loans (Ivashina, Laeven and Moreno, 2020; Lian and Ma, 2021) this also makes it easier for cash-rich firms to borrow.
+These effects are further enhanced if banks emerging from the crisis with weaker balance sheets and facing tighter regulation, apply more conservative lending standards during the recovery period.
+In other words, the gradual easing of credit conditions observed during the recovery period may not have benefited initially cashpoor SMEs making it increasingly harder for them to break the negative feedback loop and to catch up with their cash-rich rivals.